falconsmilie/backendcodechallenge/Q&A.md

 ### Other Potential Improvements

 * If the external API supports **batching**, respect rate limits using retries or Guzzle’s `handler stack`.
-* Consider caching external results to reduce API calls for pagination.
+* Consider caching external results to reduce API calls.